mulle-nat/mulle-dockerize/README.md

 #### 🔌 Visual Studio Code Extension Environment

-Supplies a dockerized "yo" and a dockerized "npm" command.
-The docker images will be built the first time the commands are executed.
+Supplies dockerized "yo", "npm", "vsce" commands.
+The docker image for the command will be built the first time a command is executed.

 > Because of unix group/user permissions, the dockerized commands will only
 > work for the installing user.
 So everything will be installed local to the